helderc/hIP-Feature-Extractor/README.md

-# hIP-Feature-Extractor
+# hIP Feature Extractor

-This is a feature extractor based on my hIP software
+This software is a feature extractor based on my other software called 'hIP'